A Few Core Technologies - Many Products

 Summary

-HBN Shoe’s strength is a deep knowledge of the human foot combined with an engineering focus on developing products that work with standard production methods used in the footwear industry.
-We have built a strong collection of US and corresponding International Utility Patents that provide protection for this family of innovative products.
+HBN Shoe’s strength is its deep knowledge of the human foot and its engineering focus on developing products that work with standard production methods used in the footwear industry.
+We have built a robust collection of US and corresponding International Utility Patents that protect this family of innovative products.